 Professional Photography Permits

-SRT does require that professional photographers purchase an annual permit and schedule any shoots with SRT so that we may coordinate with other land users.
+SRT does require that professional photographers purchase an annual permit.
 Yearly permits are $200 and may be purchased below.

 The SRT preserve in your shot must be identified in any advertising or communications materials, including print, websites, and other electronic distribution channels.
 Commercial video shoots are subject to different guidelines.
 Contact SRT’s Communication Director Aaron Collins for more information on film and video location day shoot rates.